AndrejIT/applesapling/README.md

 # applesapling
-Mod for Minetest game - craft sapling from dirt and apple
+Mod for Minetest game - craft saplings from dirt and apple